WouterVerschuren/S3Portfolio/README.md

 verify that the connection works between backend and frotend works as intended.

+### type of tests:

-### the types of test I am gonna use with my test plan are:
+the types of test I am gonna use with my test plan are:

 ### 1. Unit tests

 Unit tests are very low level and close to the source of an application.
 They consist in testing individual methods and functions of the classes, components, or modules used by your software.
 Unit tests are generally quite cheap to automate and can run very quickly by a continuous integration server.